Huotes/CommitMaker/README.md

 The chemical formula for the highly toxic cyanide ion is CN-.
 These are also Chuck Norris' initials.
 This is not a coincidence.

 Wo hu cang long.
 The translation from Mandarin Chinese reads: 'Crouching Chuck, Hidden Norris'

+Chuck Norris does not wear a condom.
+Because there is no such thing as protection from Chuck Norris.